 The Board is actively involved in oversight of risks that could affect the Company.
 This oversight is conducted primarily through committees of the Board as disclosed in the descriptions of each of the committees below and in the charters of each of the committees.
 For example, the Human Resources Committee reviews risks related to the Company's overall compensation programs and effectiveness at both linking executive pay to performance and aligning the interests of our executives and our shareholders.
 The Audit Committee reviews risks related to financial reporting and considers various allegations and disciplinary actions regarding material violations of the Company's Code of Ethics brought to its attention on a periodic basis.
-Additionally, the outcome of the Company's Enterprise Risk Assessment, which identifies and evaluates potential material risks that could affect the Company and identifies appropriate mitigation measures, is reviewed with the Audit Committee annually.
+Additionally, the outcome of the Company and identifies appropriate mitigation measures, is reviewed with the Audit Committee annually.
 The full Board retains responsibility for general oversight of risks.
 The Board satisfies this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through periodic reports directly from senior management responsible for oversight of particular risks within the Company.
 In addition, key risks to the Company's business strategy are considered by the Board as part of the Company's annual strategy review.